-- How to entry based on trend line
+- How do you enter based on the trend line?

 Importance of drawing lines over your charts:

 They tell a story.
-They showing the angle of advance or angle of decline within a price trend, alert when a market has reached an overbought or oversold point within a trend, showing trading ranges, indicate the point of equilibrium (apex), and help forecast where to expect support or resistance on corrections.
+They show the angle of advance or decline within a price trend, alert when a market has reached an overbought or oversold point within a trend, show trading ranges, indicate the point of equilibrium (apex), and help forecast where to expect support or resistance on corrections.

 What is the Trendline Trading Strategy?

 The momentum of an upward movement is reflected in the angular upward climb of the vertical bars on our charts and the pace of a downward movement by their angular downward pitch.
 The eye may not always see the pitch of these angular swings clearly because of the confusing effect of minor irregularities of the price movement as recorded on charts.
 Therefore, it is frequently helpful to employ Trend Lines for this purpose.
-Thus, the examination of the accompanying charts will show how the angle of ascent or descent of prices may often be visualized more clearly by drawing straight lines through the successive tops or bottoms of the price path established during the minor, intermediate and major moves
+Thus, examining the accompanying charts will show how the angle of ascent or descent of prices may be visualized more clearly by drawing straight lines through the successive tops or bottoms of the price path established during the minor, intermediate, and major moves.

-A resistance or Supply Line is that line which identifies the angle of the decline of a bear swing by passing through two successive points of resistance (top of rallies).
-Example:- Line I-K, and I-6 in above image 2.
+A resistance or Supply Line is that line that identifies the angle of the decline of a bear swing by passing through two successive points of resistance (top of rallies).
+Example:- Line I-K and I-6 in above image 2.

-An Overbought Position Line is that line which is drawn parallel to a support line and passes through the first point of resistance (rally top) intervening between two successive points of support in on uptrend.
-Example: Lines B-E, in above image 1
+An Overbought Position Line is a line drawn parallel to a support line.
+It passes through the first point of resistance (rally top), intervening between two successive support points in an uptrend.
+Example: Lines B-E, in the above image 1

-- DRAW a new trend line by connecting the stat of the trend with a valid swing point.
+- DRAW a new trend line by connecting the start of the trend with a valid swing point.

-- Adjust the trend line as price action unfold
+- Adjust the trend line as price action unfolds.

-DRAW new trendline by connecting the stat of the trend with a valid swing point
+DRAW a new trendline by connecting the start of the trend with a valid swing point

-This means that we cannot draw a new trendline without a valid swing.
+This means we cannot draw a new trendline without a valid swing.
 First of all, there must be evidence of a trend.
-This means that for an up trendline to be drawn there must be at least two reaction lows with the second low higher than the first
+This means that for an up-trend line to be drawn, there must be at least two reaction lows, with the second low higher than the first.

 ADJUSTING New trendlines

 For instance, in the case of an advance, the angle of ascent may be leisurely for a time and then become pitched more sharply upward as the original force of demand is renewed by fresh buying from the sponsors of the move and the public, and perhaps by expanding enthusiasm of bullishly inclined traders and investors.
-Under these conditions, we have to relocate our trend lines to conform to the newly established stride
+Under these conditions, we must relocate our trend lines to conform to the newly established stride.

-It will be seen that after the reaction to (B), we are able to distinguish two well-defined rally tops, the first at (A) and the second at (C).
+It will be seen that after the reaction to (B), we can distinguish two well-defined rally tops, the first at (A) and the second at (C).

-Accordingly, if we draw a straight line through the extreme tops of these two rallies we find that the extension of this supply line to the right, across the page, helps to define the approximate limits of subsequent rallies.
-If, however, it is able to rise through the supply line with some degree of strength by either with increasing volume, or by a material gain in price, or both.
-Finally price swing E-F successful break the supply line, as both candle and volume increases
+Accordingly, if we draw a straight line through the extreme tops of these two rallies, we find that the extension of this supply line to the right, across the page, helps to define the approximate limits of subsequent rallies.
+If, however, it can rise through the supply line with some degree of strength by either increasing volume, by a material gain in price, or both.
+Finally, price swing E-F successfully breaks the supply line, as both candle and volume increase.

-The upswing from G enables us to establish the trend support line E-G which represents the angle, or rate of acceleration, of the first phase of the bull campaign in this stock.
-Extending this line to the right, we find that after the rise is temporarily accelerated by a sharp run-up from G, then price recedes toward this line of support in what we conclude is a normal corrective reaction.
-We reason that if it recedes further, we may expect the price to hold on or around this line of support (H).
+The upswing from G enables us to establish the trend support line E-G, representing the angle, or rate of acceleration, of the first phase of the bull campaign in this stock.
+Extending this line to the right, we find that after a sharp run-up from G temporarily accelerates the rise, the price recedes toward this line of support in what we conclude is a normal corrective reaction.
+If it recedes further, we may expect the price to hold on or around this support line (H).
 It does hold, for on the quick further rally from G POINT, marked by closing at the high, as the price almost touches our established trend line.
-Thus our trend line has given us a helpful hint, in advance, as to the point at which we might reasonably look for new demand (support) and the probable place where this particular reaction should end.
+Thus, our trend line has given us a helpful hint in advance as to the point at which we might reasonably look for new demand (support) and the probable place where this particular reaction should end.

-After the mark-up from H POINT, we must readjust our trend support line because of the increasing momentum of the rise.
+After the markup from H POINT, we must readjust our trend support line because of the increasing momentum of the rise.
 PONIT (1) brings a new phase of the advance.
-This new line, of course, runs from 1-2, price getting support from the support line.
+This new line, of course, runs from 1-2, with price getting support from the support line.

 - The number of times the trendline has been touched or approached.
 The larger the number, the greater the significance.
-A trendline that has been successfully tested five times is obviously a more significant trendline than one that has only been touched three times
+A trendline that has been successfully tested five times is obviously more significant than one that has only been touched three times.

-- Angel of ascent and descent, a very sharp trend is difficult to maintain and it’s liable to be broken, the steep trend is not more important as that of a more gradual one a large angle on a lower trendline in an uptrend means that the lows are rising significantly fast and that the momentum is high.
+- Angel of ascent and descent, a very sharp trend is difficult to maintain, and it’s liable to be broken.
+The steep trend is not more important than a more gradual one.
+A large angle on a lower trendline in an uptrend means that the lows are rising significantly fast and that the momentum is high.